Erick Wiemberg

-Erick Andrés Wiemberg Higuera (born 20 June 1994) is a Chilean professional footballer who plays for Chilean club Colo-Colo as a defender.
+Erick Andrés Wiemberg Higuera (born 20 June 1994) is a Chilean professional footballer who plays as a left-back for Liga de Primera club Colo-Colo and the Chile national team.

 Club career

 Deportes Valdivia

 He began his career playing for Deportes Valdivia at the Segunda División, the third level of the Chilean football.
 Along with Valdivia, he obtained the promotion to the Primera B after winning the 2015–16 season.
 Playing at the Primera B, he stayed at the club until July 2020 - loaned to Unión La Calera during 2019 season - solving a judicial conflict with It.

 Unión La Calera

 On 2019 season, he played on loan from Valdivia at the cement club in Primera División, appearing also in three Copa Sudamericana matches against Chapecoense and Atlético Mineiro.

 After a contract conflict between Deportes Valdivia and Unión La Calera, he played for Valdivia during the first half of the 2020 Primera B, going back to La Calera in July 2020.